XingqiaoWang/https-github.com-XingqiaoWang-DeepCausality-LiverTox/README.md

 # Reproducing the LiverTox experiments

 The default settings for the code match the settings used in the software.
-1. You'll put the downloaded model to the `src/model/` directory.
-3. You'll run from `src` code as `./Analgesics-induced_acute_liver_failure/data_processing.sh` Before doing this, you'll need to put the datset.csv file to `dat/Analgesics-induced_acute_liver_failure/dataset/` directory.
+1. You'll run from `src` code as `./run_generate_feature.sh` Before doing this, you'll need to put the datset folder `dat/proc/` directory.
-2. Then you'll run `./src/run_classifier.sh`
+2. Then you'll run `src/run_classifier.sh`
-Before doing this, you'll need to change BioBERT model path
+Before doing this, you'll put the download biobert model and change BioBERT model path and put the datset folder `dat/proc/` directory.
-3. Finally, you'll run `./scr/Causal inference livertox.ipynb`, and you can find the causal results csv files in the `src/results/causal_result`
+3. Finally, you'll run `./src/Causal inference livertox.ipynb`, and you can find the causal results csv files in the `src/results/causal_result`